TeraSurror/machadolab-programming-challenge/README.md

 - 8080

 #### Run with docker compose
-1. cd into the project directory
+1. cd into the project directory.
-2. Run the command: `docker compose up --build`
+2. Run the command: `docker compose up --build`.
+3. Open http://localhost:3000 on a webbrowser to see the application.

 ### Notes:
 - The data provided in the csv files have been imported into the database into normalized schemas.